Tea tree oil for bed bugs – finding an exterminator is expensive, and even when you find one, they use toxic chemicals.

 Tea Tree Oil and Its Effects on Humans

 Some reviews reveal just how toxic to humans the tea tree oil can be.
-When a dose of 2ml/kg was given to rats, half of them died, while half of them recovered.
+Half of them died when a dose of 2ml/kg was given to rats, while half of them recovered.
 This can also be called a 50% lethal dose.

-From the observation, the same dose of tea tree oil in humans might make them ataxic or lethargic.
+The same dose of tea tree oil in humans might make them ataxic or lethargic from the observation.
 In simple terms, they will slur their speech, move involuntarily, and lose control of their normal body functions and movements.

-A further look into the study revealed that no human death would occur as a result of ingesting tea tree oil.
+A further study revealed that no human death would occur due to ingesting tea tree oil.
 However, some reasonable level of poisoning would be reported among children and adults.

 Experts also point out that the toxicity of the oil is self-limiting.
 Therefore, you will not get hurt as long as you know what you are doing.